jddamore/CCDA-fragment-validator/README.md

 # CCDA-fragment-validator
 Application with website that provides for validation of schematron sections of CCDA documents.

-Example website hosted at http://www.ccdamap.com
+Example website hosted by [More Informatics](https://moreinformatics.com/) at http://www.ccda.io

 (**Note that this site is only used for testing fictional documents, not appropriate for PHI**)